 Many cats flaunt their spunky personality, which undoubtedly includes growling.
 My cat Cuddles used to growl all the time, just because she was irritable by nature!

 Don’t take your cat’s growling too personally.
-However, obey his wishes in order to protect yourself from any bite marks or scratches!
+However, obey his wishes to protect yourself from bite marks or scratches!
 If he’s growling when you pet or play with him, grant him some space.

-After reflecting on your cat’s personality, consider the situation and the environment.
+Consider the situation and environment after reflecting on your cat’s personality.
 What’s your cat doing, and how is the activity a trigger?
 Who is the growling directed toward?

 Different environments convey different messages.
 For instance, growling at an animal does not imply the same thing as growling for no reason.
 They both relate to different situations.